-- A, B, C, D, or F: Assigned for overall performance and for performance in each domain to districts and campuses (including those evaluated under alternative education accountability [AEA]) that meet the performance target for the letter grade. - Not Rated: Indicates that a district or campus does not receive a rating for one or more of the following reasons: - The district or campus has no data in the accountability subset. - o The district or campus has insufficient data to assign a rating. - The district operates only residential facilities. - o The campus is a juvenile justice alternative education program (JJAEP). - o The campus is a disciplinary alternative education program (DAEP). - The campus is a residential facility. - o The commissioner otherwise determines that the district or campus will not be rated. - Data Under Review indicates that a district or campus was issued a compliance review related to data concerns and the concerns were not resolved.
-In this case, the matter may be referred to TEA's Special Investigations Unit for review and TEA may elect to assign the district or campus with a temporary Data Under Review label.
+- A, B, C, D, or F: Assigned for overall performance and for performance in each domain to districts and campuses (including those evaluated under alternative education accountability [AEA]) that meet the performance target for the letter grade. - Not Rated: Indicates that a district or campus does not receive a rating for one or more of the following reasons: - The district or campus has insufficient data to assign a rating. - The district operates only residential facilities. - The campus is a juvenile justice alternative education program (JJAEP). - The campus is a disciplinary alternative education program (DAEP). - The campus is a residential facility. - The commissioner otherwise determines that the district or campus will not be rated. - Data Under Review indicates that a district or campus was issued a compliance review related to data concerns and the concerns were not resolved. has data that fell outside of an expected range or has otherwise been identified for having local practices potentially inconsistent with TEA guidelines which could impact performance results within TEA's discretion to identify.
+These data variances and/or local practices necessitate a more comprehensive data related compliance review by TEA that may include asking for clarification and documentation to validate the data reported.
+If concerns are not resolved after the completion of a compliance review In this case, the matter may be referred to TEA's Special Investigations Unit for review as a special investigation and TEA may elect to assign the district or campus with a temporary Data Under Review label.
 This label may be applied at any point, including to either a preliminary or final rating.
 TEA will take the response provided by the district or campus into consideration before making any final determination about possible wrongdoing.
-For more information, see "Compliance Reviews and Special Investigations Related to Data Concerns" in the "Ensuring Data Integrity" section of this chapter. - Not Rated: Data Integrity Issues indicates that a special investigation has found data accuracy or integrity have compromised performance results (whether intentional or not), making it impossible to assign the district or campus a rating.
+For more information, see "Compliance Reviews and Special Investigations"

+Related to Data Concerns" in the "Ensuring Data Integrity" section of this chapter.

+- Not Rated: Data Integrity Issues indicates that a special investigation has found data accuracy or integrity have compromised performance results (whether intentional or not), making it impossible to assign the district or campus a rating.
 The assignment of a Not Rated: Data Integrity Issues label is permanent. - Not Rated: Annexation indicates that the campus is in its first school year after annexation by another district and, therefore, is not rated, as allowed by the annexation agreement with the agency.